Permanent life insurance: what it is and how it works

 Talk to a life insurance professional about your needs

 Life insurance costs go up with age, so there's no better time than the present to consider getting a policy.
 Permanent life insurance can be a powerful financial resource that helps to protect your family and lifestyle now, and builds cash value for needs later in life.
 However, your situation is unique, and professional guidance is needed to build a permanent life contract designed for the specific needs of you and your loved ones.
 So it helps to discuss your situation with a financial professional who has helped others get whole life insurance coverage.
-If you need help finding such a person, Guardian can connect you to a financial representative who can help.
+If you need help finding such a person, Guardian can connect you to a financial professional who can help.